razanur37/pfscf/README.md

 ## Legal disclaimer

-Pathfinder, the Pathfinder logo, the Pathfinder Society, Starfinder, the Starfinder Society and the Starfinder logo are registered trademarks of [Paizo Inc](https://paizo.com).
-This program and website is not published, endorsed, or specifically approved by Paizo.
-The RPG games from Paizo listed above use the [Open Gaming License](https://paizo.com/pathfinder/compatibility/ogl) and are pretty cool.
-Support their games!
+Pathfinder Society Chronicle Sheet Filler uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy (<https://paizo.com/communityuse>).
+We are expressly prohibited from charging you to use or access this content.
+Pathfinder Society Chronicle Sheet Filler is not published, endorsed, or specifically approved by Paizo.
+For more information about Paizo Inc. and Paizo products, visit <https://paizo.com>.

 This program is being developed as private hobby.
 Although this program is intended to be used with chronicles for organized play from Paizo, I am in no way associated with Paizo Inc. Also, you're using this program at your own risk.